-Below, you’ll find an overview of the visual process and research behind this collaborative artwork.
+Below, you’ll find an overview of the visual process research and outcomes behind this collaborative artwork.
 I begin by generating sounds through prompts in Adobe Audition and create hand gestures using Adobe Firefly.
-These digital prompts are then interpreted into hand-drawn outcomes.
+These digital prompts, generated by each bot, to interpret their own particular information processing modes, are then interpreted into hand-drawn outcomes.
 The shapes and colours for the animated visualisations are generated by Claude, and I bring all these elements together to produce an animated audio soundscape, representing the information processing of different bots.

 This project is designed as both a physical and digital experience, using traditional sketchbooks alongside users’ personal mobile phones.
 The scale of these interactions is important to me; generally, I find that smaller, more intimate formats have a greater emotional impact.
 When something is closer to us—physically and emotionally—we tend to form stronger connections and attach deeper meaning. ( the “proximity effect.”
 For example, people often form deeper bonds with objects they can touch, manipulate, or keep close, as opposed to distant or large-scale experiences.)